dennisyar/covid19_isr/README.md

 So there are might be some errors/missings in my data.

 This repository has:
-1) data file in ods format
+1) data file in xlsx format
 2) html file with histograms by age groups
+3) R markdown file to build HTML report